 In essence, there can be a lot of factors that lead to a product not matching expectations, which means a poor fit could find its way back to the warehouse.
 But not hitting expectations is only a part of the reason for higher online return rates.

-It’s crucial to remember that ecommerce is a whole ‘nother beast than in-person shopping, and the differences stretch beyond simply paying online and waiting a coupl’a days for purchases.
+It’s crucial to remember that ecommerce is a whole different beast than in-person shopping, and the differences stretch beyond simply paying online and waiting a couple of days for purchases.
 Simply put, consumers shop differently when it’s through a screen.
 Many people will buy a variety of sizes, colors, or options to see what fits them best.
 Then after (probably) an impromptu fashion show or trying a few different showpieces or pics on the wall, they’ll return the options they don’t want.
-This is an especially popular tactic when shipping is paid for by the manufacturer or retailer.
+This is an especially popular tactic when shipping costs are paid for by the manufacturer or retailer.
 In fact, 30% of shoppers deliberately over-purchase and return unwanted items.

 The most cited reason for returning online purchases, though, is items arriving damaged or completely broken.
-More than 80% of consumers have returned an item that arrived damaged after purchasing it online.
+More than 80% of consumers have returned products that arrived damaged after purchasing them online.
 Part of what drives post-purchase anxiety is the idea that the stuff someone buys will show up entirely useless.
 This is an especially stressful scenario when the purchase is time-sensitive or necessary for other goals in life.

 Not all returns are created equally, though.
 Before the pandemic, the average value of all returned goods was $400 billion.
 As ecommerce steals more and more market share, spurring more and more returns, that dollar size will only continue to grow.

 While that seems like a lot of money that online retailers would fight against giving back to customers in exchange for returned purchases, the reality may surprise you.
 When it comes to telling customers what to do with items they want to return, the new strategy is simple: keep it.